I was a playlist on repeat.

 How can I turn this into a gift?

 When I look at my life now, I am profoundly grateful for what happened years ago.
 I’m thankful for the shock.
 For the pain.
 For the confusion.
-For the anger.
+And even for the anger.
 Because all of that has led to a much better place – a much happier place – than I could have ever imagined.